Max5254/Pathfinder-T20Auto/README.md

 ####How to run dashboard with Driver Station

 1. Copy contents of **"Dashboard->builds"** to your computers dashboard folder to replace the default dashboard
+  - Make sure the .exe is named "Dashboard.exe"
   - Probably located at C:\Program Files (x86)\FRC Dashboard
 2. Launch the driver station and the dashboard should launch automatically if it's in the right location
  - If not, make sure the driver station Dashboard Type is set to "Default" under the gear icon in the Driver Station